mekinsie/sleep-habits/README.md

 ## Description

 Sleep habits is a tracking app that allows you to focus on improving your sleep hygiene (develop healthy sleep habits).
+Users can log in to add sleep logs and see their data visualized in a variety of graphs.

 * * *